-StreamNet Database for Fish Monitoring Data - Preferably metadata for the tabular data should meet the requirements of the FGDC Biological Extension, but we often lack the required level of detail from the source agency, as many agencies have not placed high priority on creating metadata.
+StreamNet Database for Fish Monitoring Data - Preferably metadata for the tabular data should meet the requirements of the FGDC Biological Extension, but we often lack the required level of detail from the source agency for various reasons.
 Depending on the data being submitted, different levels of metadata are captured.
 Currently, for the data submitted to the StreamNet Fish Monitoring Data (trends) database that are not related to CAP Fish HLIs Query, there is frequently a lack of formal metadata from the data source agencies.
 To compensate for the lack of formal metadata, StreamNet obtains source documents for all data entered into the database, which are subsequently stored in the CBF&W Library's cloud server.
-Library created URLs for these source documents are presented with all views of the data and with all data downloads.
-Many source documents contain methods sections that provide the detail about how the data were collected.
+Library created URLs for these source documents are presented with all views of the data were collected.
 When viewed online, there are links to the Library's online catalog record for the document, which include a link to the digitized version of the document.
-In 2019 the Library began a reconciliation project to ensure the accuracy and accessibility of its links to StreamNet source documents.
-As of March 2022, over 7,500 documents have been reconciled and the projected completion date is December 2022
+As of February, 2023, approximately 10,900 documents have been reconciled and the projected completion date is December 2024.
+Initial work exploring how to leverage documentation of protocols and methods available from other regional data systems (e.g. MonitoringResources.org and CBFish.org) began in 2021 and further work was performed by a subgroup of the StreamNet Technical Team during 2022 to explore options to improve this connection.
+Options for moving forward with improving the connection between StreamNet and MonitoringResources.org are to be discussed with the StreamNet Steering Committee in 2023.